Deontic Argumentation: Related Work

 Riveret, Rotolo and Sartor \cite{RiveretRotoloSartor} presented a modular rule-based argumentation system designed to represent and reason about conditional norms, including obligations, prohibitions, and weak and strong permissions.
 However, the work treated such notions as labels of literals without exploring their argumentative nature.
 Similar considerations apply to \cite{RiverertOrenSartor}, in which deontic argumentation and probabilistic argumentation were merged.

 The work by Straßer, Arieli and Berkel \cite{StrasserArieli,ArieliBerkelStrasser} focuses on the relationships between formal argumentation and sequent style and Input/Output inference systems.
 However, in general, they do not consider permission (and weak permission) \cite{ArieliBerkelStrasser} or Standard Deontic Logic \cite{StrasserArieli}.
-While \cite{ArieliBerkelStrasser} restricts its attention to grounded semantics, \cite{Strasser:comma22,Strasser:comma24} consider also other semantics (preferred and stable) but no permission, and given the results of \cite{weakpermission} these approaches are not able to characterise weak permission.
+While \cite{ArieliBerkelStrasser} restricts its \rold{attention}\rnew{focus} to grounded semantics, \cite{Strasser:comma22,Strasser:comma24} consider also other semantics (preferred and stable) but no permission. \rnew{\cite{10.1093/logcom/exy005} includes a discussion of weak permission, and proposes including arguments for weak permission in a manner essentially identical to our approach but framed in the context of the grounded semantics.
+However, as we have shown in Theorem~\ref{thm:impossibility} and the results of \cite{weakpermission}, the grounded semantics is not able to characterise weak permission, and thus the approaches above are not able to fully capture the notion of weak permission. }

 The proposal in \cite{YuLu} builds an argumentation framework in ASPIC$^+$ style for deontic reasoning based on Standard Deontic Logic extended with a preference relation.
 The approach considers permission as the dual of obligation, and then evaluates arguments based on the complete semantics.
 Notice that in case of a conflict, the complete semantics will provide two extensions, and the proof of Theorem \ref{thm:impossibility} shows the two extensions contain opposite obligations, and weak permission is not sceptically justified.